Dehumidifier Buying Guide

-For separate spaces like basements or bathroom, the best are residential dehumidifiers.
+For separate spaces like basements or bathrooms, the best are residential dehumidifiers.
 They are portable, available in small, medium, and large moisture removal capacities.
 Usually, these dehumidifiers have a lot of features such as electronic control panels, multiple fan speeds, casters, onboard humidistats, water buckets, and maybe Energy Star-qualified.

 Whole House Dehumidifiers

-For whole home needs, you can use a whole home dehumidifier.
+For whole home needs, you can use a whole-home dehumidifier.
 They are connected to the HVAC system and dehumidify the air as it’s cooled.
 Dry, cool air is then dispersed everywhere in your home through your ductwork.

-You may also choose standalone whole house dehumidifiers.
-They are portable, easy to set up and operate.
+You may also choose standalone whole-house dehumidifiers.
+They are portable, easy to set up, and operate.
 It’s critical to place them in a centralized location in the practice space for the most efficient dehumidifying.

 Commercial dehumidifiers bigger and heavier-duty units that are made for more unforgiving dehumidifying jobs.
 These dehumidifiers have a huge moisture removal capacities and can operate in extreme conditions.
 These models have features such as low-temperature operation internal condensate pumps, loss of power protection, and simplified controls.
 You might use an industrial dehumidifier to help remove moisture in a flood-damaged space or to control humidity in an indoor pool area, for example.
 Some small industrial models are also more effective choices for residential basements and crawl spaces.